GE worker tests positive for COVID-19

 The GE Aviation plant in Rutland is closing temporarily after an employee tested positive for COVID-19.

-This would appear to be one of three confirmed case in Rutland County.
-A call to the Vermont Department of Health was not immediately returned Sunday.
+This would appear to be one of three confirmed cases in Rutland County, as posted to the Vermont Department of Health website Sunday.
+A call to the Vermont Department of Health was not immediately returned Sunday afternoon.

 A statement issued by GE late Sunday afternoon said the facility would reopen Wednesday.